awt12/spa-demo-module2/README.md

 It's time to get greedy.
 At the root of the app, I have my "under construction page" but my Heroku deployment that contains my Asset Pipeline implementation is serving up the web app from the asset pipeline.
 I need something similar.

-Next within my app UI controller, I'll add an index method with a redirect to client/index.html
+Within my app UI controller, I'll add an index method with a redirect to client/index.html

 If I go to my localhost client and inspect traffic, I see there is a temporary redirect.
 It can't quite find what is needed but it's aware of that (*304 Not Modified*).
-It's the client to display stuff from cache and proxy has no worries.
+It's the client's task to display stuff from cache so the proxy has no worries.

+*Examining the network*
 ![screen shot 2017-07-09 at 11 25 42](https://user-images.githubusercontent.com/13242902/27992775-ed8c903e-649b-11e7-9a1c-8d5ec0d1910f.png)
 <hr>

+*Status code of 304 Not Modified*
 ![304_modified](https://user-images.githubusercontent.com/13242902/27992774-ed89b3b4-649b-11e7-9888-002ce10919f7.png)
 <hr>

-It follows the ridirect to index.html via the routes with a successful request (200 OK).
+*Redirect to index.html via the routes with a successful request (200 OK)*
 ![200_ok](https://user-images.githubusercontent.com/13242902/27992769-d324e836-649b-11e7-9f28-4fe1e940147c.png)
 <hr>